 This is done largely via email and telephone.
-Unless otherwise agreed, meetings would take place at our office.
-Feedback is best submitted in writing, as telephone or meeting notes can lead to miscommunication.
+Unless otherwise agreed, meetings would take place at our office or via Zoom/Teams.
+Feedback is best submitted in writing, as verbal notes can lead to miscommunication.

 Our standard engagement allows up to one free redraft unless stated otherwise.
-Additional redrafts or multiple concepts are available at a cost of £300 + VAT per redraft / concept.
+Additional redrafts or further concepts are available at an additional cost.

-Once the homepage demo is signed off, we will start building the rest of the website, including configuring the content management software.
-We will regularly share work in progress to keep you in the picture.
+Once the homepage demo is signed off and all content received, we will start designing and building the rest of the website, including configuring the content management software.
+We will share work in progress to keep you in the picture.

 After we have added the content, the website will be sent to you for final review before going live.
 Any amends should be sent in one go.
 Multiple stages of amends may be chargeable.

-If your project is subject to a deadline, it is important that there are no delays to receiving feedback, content or information from yourselves or third parties.
-During the course of the project we will set reasonable mini deadlines for such information.
-If there is a delay, we will raise this with you as soon as possible and let you know if this is likely to effect the overall deadline (we reserve the right to extend the deadline by the length of the delay).
-We can’t take any responsibility if a deadline is missed due to circumstances outside our control.
+If your project is subject to a deadline, it is important that there are no delays to receiving feedback, content or information from yourself or third parties.
+If there is a delay, we reserve the right to extend the deadline by the length of the delay.
+We can’t take any responsibility if a deadline is missed due to circumstances outside of our control.

 On completion, we will give you instructions on how to use any software associated with your website.
-Any additional training would be done via telephone or at our office unless otherwise agreed.
+Any additional training would be done via telephone, Zoom/Teams or at our office unless otherwise agreed.

 We are passionate about innovation, ideas and experience.
 Tell us about yourself and your project and we can start the ball rolling.